webstorm-tech/workflows/README.md

 This workflow will validating both .NET source code and Terraform code.
 .NET Code is validated using `dotnet format` and Terraform is validated using `terraform fmt -check`.
 You can set flags to turn either checks off depending on individual needs.
+Since you can conditionally run for your source code or Terraform, the `solutionFile` and `terraformWorkingDirectory` are not required inputs.
+However, you will need to specify a value for one or both depending which verify inputs are set to `true`.

 ### Usage
 ```yaml